-- FFY 2018 Synar Survey Results: States that use the Synar Survey Estimation System (SSES) must upload one copy of SSES Tables 1-5 (in Excel) to WebBGAS.
+- FFY 2024 Synar Survey Results: States that use the Synar Survey Estimation System (SSES) must upload one copy of SSES Tables 1-8 (in Excel) to WebBGAS.
+Please note that, in the FFY 2024 ASR, SSES will generate Tables 6, 7, and 8, which are based on the optional microdata on product type, retail outlet type, and whether identification was requested.
+If your state does not submit these optional data, Tables 6, 7, and 8 will be blank.
+Tables 6, 7, and 8 are generated for the convenience of the state, and states are not required to submit completed versions of Tables 6, 7, or 8.
 States that do not use SSES must upload one copy of ASR Forms 1, 4, and 5, and Forms 2 and 3, if applicable, (in Excel), as well as a database with the raw inspection data to WebBGAS. - Synar Inspection Form: States must upload one blank copy of the inspection form used to record the result of each Synar inspection. - Synar Inspection Protocol: States must upload a copy of the protocol used to train inspection teams on conducting and reporting the results of the Synar inspections.
-This document should be different than the Appendix C attached to the Annual Synar Report - A scanned copy of the signed Funding Agreements/Certifications
+This document should be different than the Appendix C attached to the Annual Synar Report. - A scanned copy of the signed Funding Agreements/Certifications